slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 ## Universidad del Rosario: Instructor (2013) <a name = "urosario"> </a>

 <p style="text-align: justify">
-During 2013 I served as an instructor at la Universidad del Rosario in the growing department of mathematics at that institution.
+    During 2013 I served as an instructor at  <a href="https://www.urosario.edu.co"> Universidad del Rosario </a> in the growing department of mathematics at that institution.
 Universidad del Rosario is a private university in Colombia known for its strong programs in business, administration and economics; therefore, the direction of the courses was driven towards that area.
 I was the main instructor for 2 courses each semester, helping to develop the